pawelsawicz/checkout-payment-gateway/README.md

  - Metrics collector: Prometheus
  - Bunch of libs.
  - Docker
+ - There are elements of DDD

  ### Assertion

  #### What I have done:

  - Exploring domain
+ - Exploring business requirements
  - Modeling domain via [event modeling](/docs/event-modeling.md)
  - Translate modelled domain into code
  - What would be the next step for the platform
  - Searching for the pitfalls
  - Create infrastructure architecture
+ - Writing tests

  In order to run and assert my submission: